icopy-site/awesome/docs/awesome/awesome-java.md

 - [OpenRefine](http://openrefine.org) - Tool for working with messy data: cleaning, transforming, extending it with web services and linking it to databases.
 - [PipelinR](https://github.com/sizovs/pipelinr) – Small utility library for using handlers and commands with pipelines.
 - [Polyglot for Maven](https://github.com/takari/polyglot-maven) - Extensions for Maven 3.3.1+ that allows writing the POM model in dialects other than XML.
+- [Simple Java Mail](https://github.com/bbottema/simple-java-mail) - Mailing with a clean and fluent API.
 - [Smooks](https://github.com/smooks/smooks) - Extensible framework for building applications that process data which means bindings, transformations, message processing and enrichment.
 (LGPL-3.0-only)
 - [Togglz](https://www.togglz.org) - Implementation of the Feature Toggles pattern.
 - [TypeTools](https://github.com/jhalterman/typetools) - Tools for resolving generic types.